Hitting Kids

 Research shows that any form of physical punishment can harm a child's development, mental health, and sense of safety.

-California protects children from being hit in schools, foster care, and group homes—but not in their own homes.
+California law does protects children from being hit in public schools, foster care, and group homes—but not in their own homes or in private schools.
+Yes, there is no law clearly banning the corporal punishment of children in private schools or in the home in California.
 That’s the gap we want to close.

 • The Gap: Where Children Are Left Unprotected

-However, when it comes to children, the law allows parents or caregivers to use physical punishment, such as spanking or slapping, as long as it is deemed “reasonable” and does not cause visible injury or lasting marks.
+However, when it comes to children, the law allows parents or caregivers to use physical punishment, such as spanking or slapping, as long as it is deemed “reasonable” and does not cause visible injury, marks or is part of an ongoing pattern.
 This means children can be physically disciplined without legal consequences, even though the same actions would be illegal if done to an adult.

-California’s child welfare system follows the Structured Decision Making (SDM®) Policy and Procedures Manual, which guides how child protective services assess physical discipline cases.
+California’s child welfare system follows the Structured Decision Making (SDM®) Policy and Procedures Manual, which guides how Child and Family Services assess physical discipline cases.
 It stresses evaluating the severity of discipline, along with the child’s age, prior history of abuse and domestic violence, but it does not explicitly prohibit corporal punishment.
-This means that spanking, slapping, kicking, pinching, hair pulling and any other act that is not extreme may not be investigated.
+This means that spanking, slapping, kicking, pinching, hair pulling and any other act that is not considered “excessive” may not be investigated.

 For physical abuse, here is a list of acts that will result in an investigation.
-Other acts, as previously mentioned, will not report in an investigation unless there are other issues present or the child is less than two years old.
+Other acts, as previously mentioned, will not report in an investigation unless there are other issues present, a history of hitting, or the child is less than two years old.

 Examples include but are not limited to: